 H. pylori is a common, treatable infection which leads to stomach inflammation and may increase the risk of developing gastric cancer.

-In the United States, gastric cancer is more common in Asians, Hispanic Americans and African Americans than in non-Hispanic whites.
+In the United States, gastric cancer is more common in American Indians, Alaska Natives, Asians, Hispanic Americans, and African Americans than in Non-Hispanic Whites.

 Risks of Stomach Cancer